privacypass/challenge-bypass-extension/.github/ISSUE_TEMPLATE/new-bug.md

  - Browser [e.g. chrome, firefox]
  - Browser Version [e.g. 79, 80, ]
  - Privacy Pass Version [e.g. 2.0.4, 2.0.5 ]
- - Did you installed Privacy Pass from this repository or from the browser store?
+ - Did you install Privacy Pass from this repository or from the browser store?

 **Additional context**
 Add any other context about the problem here.